 Other options for paying for your hearing aids may include financing offered by your hearing care professional, credit from a third party like CareCredit, charitable organizations or help from family.

 For others, programs like AARP's hearing care program or VA benefits can provide affordable access to hearing care.
 If you have Medicare, it generally does not cover hearing aids, but it may cover some hearing tests.
+Medicare Advantage plans may partially cover hearing aids or offer lower prices through third parties.

 Where can I buy cheap hearing aids?